Mandy-Tang/learning/README.md

 # learning-ng
-This is a personal learning blog
+This is a personal Tech Blog.